paulremo/NRPMHandbook/02_NRPMHandbook/methodologies/handbook/reliability_prediction_during_project_life_cycle.md

             <tr>
                 <td>1.1</td>
                 <td>System definition</td>
-                <td>The system or item under analysis shall be clearly defnied with a description of all relevant characteristics needed for perfomring the prediction.</td>
+                <td>The system or item under analysis shall be clearly defined with a description of all relevant characteristics needed for performing the prediction.</td>
             </tr>
             <tr>
                 <td>1.2</td>